Lanietodev/Getting-Started-With-X-as-a-Beginner/README.md

 5. **Community:** Explore X Communities, which are spaces where you can join discussions and connect with people who share your interests.
 6. **Spaces:** Join [X Spaces](https://help.twitter.com/en/using-x/spaces), where you can participate in live audio conversations and discussions on a wide range of topics.
 It's a dynamic way to engage with others.
 ### How to Post
 Before you start your X journey, it's crucial to understand how to make your first post.
-Whether you're using the X mobile app or the web version, here's how you can craft and share your thoughts:
+Whether you're using the X mobile app or the web version, here's how you can craft and share your thoughts.
 #### On Mobile
 ![A pop up screen over X's interface with 4 icon in circles on the bottom corner for composing posts](https://github.com/Lanietodev/Getting-Started-With-X-as-a-Beginner/assets/101593463/a39ffeb7-17d0-4d58-a700-08fa420a7372)
 1. Choose the **Compose** icon (the plus bubble on the bottom right corner) to begin.